 "What we are sending in by road is in addition to the supplies we have already procured locally in Yangon and the 100 tonnes of supplies we started airlifting today from Dubai," Hall added.

-In Mae Sot on Saturday, UNHCR's two-truck convoy carrying more than 20 tonnes of aid cargo, crossed smoothly over the Friendship Bridge border into Myanmar at 1.07pm local time after a brief exchange of papers at the border.
+From Mae Sot in north-western Thailand on Saturday, UNHCR's two-truck aid convoy crossed smoothly over the Friendship Bridge border into Myanmar at 1.07pm local time after a brief exchange of papers at the border.
+The trucks were met by UNHCR staff on the Myanmar side who, will supervise the re-loading onto Myanmar trucks and travel with the convoy to Yangon.
 The operation went without a hitch.

 Meanwhile early Saturday, UNHCR started airlifting 100 metric tons of shelter supplies from its Dubai stockpile to Yangon.
-The first of the three planned flights, carrying 33 tonnes left on a World Food Programme aircraft Saturday morning and is scheduled to arrive in Yangon at 6.12pm local time.
-UNHCR's other flights are scheduled for early next week.
+The first of the three planned flights, carrying 33 tonnes, left on a World Food Programme aircraft Saturday morning and is scheduled to arrive in Yangon at 6.12pm local time.
+UNHCR's two other flights are planned for early next week.

 Saturday's flight carried 4,500 plastic sheets, 17,000 blankets and over 1000 kitchen sets.